ubccr/ccrdocs/pages/hpc/jobs.md

 #Let's finish some work

 ```
+!!!
+Note
+	Jobs on the faculty cluster are allowed to run up until the downtime starts.
+Please ensure your jobs checkpoint and can restart where they left off OR request only enough time to run your job prior to the 7am cutoff.

 To submit to the **scavenger partition on the ub-hpc cluster**, the slurm script would look like:

 ```